MrJSwotinsky/Python_2025_2026/Unit_02_Python_Basics_Deep_Dive/Assignments/Assignment_14_Calculator_Task_Progress_and_Conditional_Exercises.md

 4. Arrange the code boxes below in the correct positions to form a conditional instruction which gaurantees that a certain statement is executed when the `age` variable is greater than or equal to `16`.<br><br>
 `<` `if`  `age`  `:`  `15`   `=`

-5. What is the expected output of the following code.
-If running the code will result in an error, explain why.  **Show all work and code tracing**
+5. What is the expected output of the following code.<br>
+   If running the code will result in an error, explain why.<br>
+   **Show all work and code tracing**

 ```python
 result = 1 + 5 // 2 * 2